-Victoria Day is held in honor of Queen Victoria (1837-1901) to celebrate the birthday of the popular, long reigning queen of England.
-It is celebrated in England, Canada and other former British colonies and territories.
-Queen Victoria's 63 year reign of the huge global British Empire, was the longest of all monarchs.
+In Canada, Victoria Day is a federal holiday.
+Victoria Day is held in honor of Queen Victoria (1837-1901) to celebrate the birthday of the popular, long-reigning queen of England.
+It is celebrated in England, Canada, and other former British colonies and territories.
+However, Canada is the only country to celebrate it as an official public holiday.

-In Canada, Victoria Day as a Federal holiday.
-After the Queen's death an act of the Canadian Parliament established this holiday on May 24th.
-In 1952, it was moved to the Monday preceding May 25th, and became an official Canadian federal holiday
+After Queen Victoria’s death, an act of the Canadian Parliament established this holiday on May 24th.
+In 1952, it was moved to the Monday preceding May 25th, and became an official Canadian federal holiday.

-Holiday Insights, where everyday is a holiday, a bizarre day, a wacky day, observance, or a special event.
-Join us in the calendar fun each and every day of the year.
+Holiday Insights, where every day in May is a holiday, a bizarre or wacky day, an observance, or a special event.
+Join us in the daily calendar fun each and every day of the year.

 Did You Know?
-There are literally thousands of daily holidays, special events and observances, more than one for every day of the year.
-Many new holidays are being created on a regular basis.
-At Holiday Insights, we strive to thoroughly research and report details of each one as completely and accurately as possible.
+There are literally thousands of daily holidays, special events, and observances, more than one for every day of the year.
+Many of these holidays are new.
+People and organizations are creating new holidays regularly.
+May is no exception.
+Consequently, at Holiday Insights, we take great efforts to thoroughly research and document the details of each one, as completely and accurately as possible.